Bloom-host/BloomDocs/docs/plugins_and_modifications/plugins/ajParkour.md

 ### Difficulty

-The next thing to setup is difficulty, there are 5 options, described below.
+The next thing to set up is difficulty, there are 5 options, described below.

 * Easy - The easiest with only one block jumps
 * Medium - Adds two and three block jumps